DavidOsipov/vision-ui/docs/security-kit.md

 The most critical aspect of a security library is that it must be secure by default and prevent developers from accidentally making insecure choices.

 - **No Insecure Fallbacks:** The library makes a deliberate choice to **fail loudly** rather than **fail silently and insecurely**.
-The `ensureCrypto` and `ensureCryptoSync` functions will throw a `CryptoUnavailableError` if the Web Crypto API is not found.
+The internal `ensureCrypto` functions will throw a `CryptoUnavailableError` if the Web Crypto API is not found.
 They **do not** fall back to `Math.random()`, which is predictable and completely unsuitable for cryptographic purposes.
 This is a fundamental security guarantee.

 - **Bias-Free Random Number Generation:** Generating a random number in a range is a common source of subtle but critical bugs.
 A naive implementation like `random() % range` introduces **modulo bias**, making some numbers slightly more likely to appear than others.
 For cryptography, this is a fatal flaw.
-This script uses **rejection sampling** in `getSecureRandomInt`, a cryptographically sound method that guarantees a perfectly uniform distribution.
+This script uses **rejection sampling** in `getSecureRandomInt`, a cryptographically sound method that guarantees a perfectly uniform distribution, as verified by the test suite.

   ```javascript
   // Snippet from getSecureRandomInt